Lilydahamna/isogeny-graphs/README.md

 zeta_product_with_levels(G): a function to compute the right hand side of the relationship between a supersingular l-isogeny with level-N structure graph and the modular curves X0(pN) and X0(N) as proven by Lei and Müller in https://arxiv.org/abs/2307.01001

 Some examples that were used in the report are included.
-Including a toy example of the SIDH protocl over F97^2.
+Including a toy example of the SIDH protocol over F97^2.